 In addition to independent living accommodation, retirement living provides lifestyle and convenience, with many benefits and amenities like shared gardens and community activity centres, and relatively low maintenance homes that make it easy if you want to travel.
 Retirement villages are also often located in desirable locations with easy access to shopping centres, public transport, and community, health and medical facilities.

-Last but certainly not least, affordability.
-If you do your homework, retirement living can offer an affordable and high quality standard of living.
+If you do your homework, retirement living can offer an affordable and high-quality standard of living.
 Facilities and services can be provided to a community more efficiently than they can be provided to separate individuals, such as a pool, gym and subsidised outings, discounts at local businesses, hairdressing, fitness classes and other activities.

 It’s important to understand the contract you are entering into with your retirement village.
 Most villages offer several models, so you can choose the one that best suits your own financial situation.
-For instance, St Ives offers a Deferred Management Fee (DMF) which allows you to purchase your retirement villa at a significantly reduced cost.
-The deferred fee is not paid until you leave or sell the villa.
-This is a great option for those who don’t have the full purchase price upfront.
+You can read more about financial considerations here.

 Of course, it’s always a good idea to talk to your financial adviser to obtain professional advice before you buy a retirement village unit, to ensure you are fully informed about all the legal and financial complexities.

 The bottom line is, people make the choice to live in retirement villages based on a range of personal and financial factors.
-The amenity and social aspects of retirement village living provide many benefits and advantages that a value can’t be put on – safety and security, for instance, and the social connectedness of living in a close and friendly community.
+The amenity and social aspects of retirement village living provide many benefits and advantages that a value can’t be put on.
 So do your homework, do your sums, and you could find retirement living is the perfect lifestyle for you!

-Talk to St Ives if you have any questions – we are very upfront about costs and services, and of course you are very welcome to visit a St Ives Retirement Village and talk to some of the residents, to see why they enjoy living at St Ives.
+Talk to us at St Ives if you have any questions – we are very upfront about costs and services, and of course you are welcome to visit a St Ives Retirement Village and talk to some of the residents, book a tour today!